Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Rui Donas has a degree in Music Pedagogy and Cultural Management.
 Since 1978 he has overseen exams and courses at the Royal Academy of Dance and collaborated with international festivals.
 In 1986 he founded the Guimarães Academy of Music and Ballet, where he developed pedagogical and artistic work.
 Since 2002 he has worked in Renaissance Dance, is president of APDança and a member of CID–UNESCO.

-Conversation series: Singularities of Guimarães
+Talk series: Singularities of Guimarães

 What image do you have of Guimarães?
 From January to March 2026, on the road to the second edition of the Uncover festival, we’ll celebrate multiple perspectives on the city through a series of seven community conversations, curated by Natacha Carvalho and Pedro Silva,exploring the themes of work, community, education, knowledge, identity, periphery, and the future.
 Free entry.